getnamo/MachineLearningRemote-Unreal/README.md

 ## Unreal Machine Learning Plugin Variants

-Want to run tensorflow or pytorch on a remote python server?
+Want to run tensorflow or pytorch on a remote (or local) python server?

 - https://github.com/getnamo/machine-learning-remote-ue4